Playwright, Composer, & Lyricist

 With such collaborators as the director Harold Prince, the director-playwright James Lapine and the playwrights John Weidman, James Goldman, Hugh Wheeler, Burt Shevelove and George Furth, Sondheim would go on to create a remarkable succession of groundbreaking musicals: Company (1970), Follies (1971), A Little Night Music (1973),The Frogs (1974), Pacific Overtures (1976), Sweeney Todd (1979), Merrily We Roll Along (1981), Sunday in the Park with George (1984), Into the Woods (1987), Assassins (1991), and Passion (1994).
 His show, Bounce (2003), was produced in a revised version, titled Road Show, at the New York Shakespeare Festival in late 2008; it won an Obie Award for music and lyrics.
 A revival of A Little Night Music premiered in New York City in December 2009.
 The Broadway revue entitled Sondheim on Sondheim, directed by James Lapine, previewed at Studio 54 in March 2010.

-As Sondheim’s lyrics have entered the American language – from “Everything’s Coming Up Roses” to “Send in the Clowns” – so his music liberated Broadway from traditional songwriting conventions.
+As Sondheim’s lyrics have entered the American language – from “Everything’s Coming Up Roses” to “The Ladies Who Lunch” – so his music liberated Broadway from traditional songwriting conventions.
 It is impossible to find a new musical of artistic ambition today that hasn’t been influenced by his breakthroughs in remaking the rules that once governed the traditional Broadway musical.

 Sondheim learned those rules from a master, Oscar Hammerstein II, a family friend who started mentoring him when he was in his teens.
 Sondheim’s first Broadway job was as a gofer on Allegro (1947), an experimental work that Rodgers and Hammerstein wrote between Carousel and South Pacific.
 Though Allegro was a Broadway failure, its impact on Sondheim’s iconoclastic vision for the theater was large.